 The project team will host a project kick-off meeting for all stakeholders addressing impacts to neighboring businesses, transportation providers, and special events.
 This meeting will be advertised in the newspaper and through City channels.
 Additional meetings will be held as necessary throughout the project.

-Crystal Palace Communications Plan Proposal
+Crystal Palace Communications Plan: Door-to-Door

 DOOR-TO-DOOR WITH HIGH-IMPACT STAKEHOLDERS: